The Return of the Scarlet Pimpernel

-The Return of the Scarlet Pimpernel is a 1937 British thriller film directed by Hanns Schwarz and starring Barry K. Barnes, Sophie Stewart, Margaretta Scott and James Mason.
+The Return of the Scarlet Pimpernel is a 1937 British film directed by Hanns Schwarz and starring Barry K. Barnes, Sophie Stewart, Margaretta Scott and James Mason.
 It is a sequel to the 1934 film The Scarlet Pimpernel based on the stories by Baroness Emmuska Orczy.

-France, 1794.
-Citizen Chauvelin lays a trap for his long-standing nemesis Sir Percy Blakeney (Barry K. Barnes) by kidnapping his wife (Sophie Stewart).

 Plot

-In France, The Terror is in full sway under Robespierre, who sends former allies and friends to the guillotine.
-Jean Tallien and his lover, Theresa Cobarrus, fear that Tallien will be taken in one of these purges before the time is right to bring Robespierre down and end the horror.
-Although Sir Percy Blakeney, the Scarlet Pimpernel, has returned to England, the League of the Scarlet Pimpernel continues to rescue victims of the Revolution.
+In France, the Reign of Terror is in full sway under Robespierre, who sends former allies and friends to the guillotine.
+Jean Tallien and his lover Theresa Cobarrus fear that Tallien will be taken in one of these purges before the time is right to bring Robespierre down and end the horror.
+Although Sir Percy Blakeney, the Scarlet Pimpernel, has returned to England, the League of the Scarlet Pimpernel continues to rescue victims of the revolution.
 Robespierre threatens Chauvelin with execution unless he can snare Blakeney and bring him to justice.

-Meanwhile, Blakeney has promised his beloved wife, Marguerite, who is expecting their first child, that he will not return to France.
+Meanwhile, Blakeney has promised his beloved wife Marguerite, who is expecting their first child, that he will not return to France.
 Acting as Chauvelin's agent, Cobarrus succeeds in kidnapping Lady Blakeney and brings her to Paris, where she is put on trial and convicted.

 Percy and his men rescue Marguerite and De Marre, a former ally of Robespierre.
-They stop at an inn for supper, and De Marre asks Percy to repeat his famous poem: “They seek him here, They seek him there, Those Frenchies seek him everywhere.
+They stop at an inn for supper, and De Marre asks Percy to repeat his famous poem: "They seek him here, They seek him there, Those Frenchies seek him everywhere.
 Is he in Heaven?
 Is he in Hell?
-That demmed elusive Pimpernel!”
+That demmed elusive Pimpernel!"